Wildsong/docker-proxy/README.md

 will automatically add and remove reverse proxy setups using nginx and jwilder's dockergen daemon.

-It is set up to maintain and use Let's Encrypt certificates.
+It uses JrCs/docker-letsencrypt-nginx-proxy-companion to automatically set up to maintain and use Let's Encrypt certificates.
+(2019-11-09 Updated to v1.12 to support ACME V2)

 Each container that you want to proxy needs 3 things.